 |Sugar Professional||0 sandbox instances||No limit|

 Note: Please keep in mind that the file system and database storage used by SugarCloud sandboxes counts towards your total SugarCloud managed storage allotment.
 For more information, refer to the SugarCloud Managed Storage Limits article.

 Requesting SugarCloud Sandboxes

 Depending on the Sugar product(s) purchased, your subscription may include a certain number of sandboxes per the SugarCloud Policy Guide.
 For more information, refer to the Sandbox Allowances section above.
-For any Sugar Professional customers who wish to utilize a sandbox environment, the sandbox can be purchased as an add-on product by contacting their Sugar partner or Sugar Sales team member.
+For any Sugar Sell Essentials or Professional customers who wish to utilize a sandbox environment, the sandbox can be purchased as an add-on product by contacting their Sugar partner or Sugar Sales team member.

 Sugar's cloud service also includes a file system and database storage allowance across all production and sandbox instances specific for each Sugar product (e.g., Sugar Serve).
 For more information, refer to the SugarCloud Policy Guide.

 If you would like to be set up with a sandbox instance, a support-authorized contact for your organization must request a sandbox copy of your SugarCloud instance by filing a case with the Sugar Support team.